takamaruocha/TranAP/README.md

 ## 1. Overview
 We propose Transformer-based Anomaly Prediction (TranAP).
-TranAP is forecasting and reconstruction-based multivariate time series anomaly prediction framework that does not require anomalous training data.
+TranAP is a forecasting and reconstruction-based multivariate time series anomaly prediction framework that does not require anomalous training data.